16.05.2019 | Yvonne Adhiambo Owuor

 We live in plural and diverse societies.
 Should the populism of a few concern us?

 Might I respond to you in two parts?
-The first is a general survey of the figurative territory, the second is a little more intimate, and in between the texts are more questions than there are answers.
+The first is a general survey of the figurative territory, the second is a little more intimate, and in between the texts are more questions than there are suggestions.

 First, a confession.
 The position from which I survey the topic?
 In a word: Schadenfreudian.